HomenewsContractor Becomes Squatter in...

 Current Situation and Financial Impact

 Currently, Terri is living with her mother in Florida, working with insurance to arrange repairs.
-The financial impact is severe, and she faces a long road to restoring her home.
+The financial impact is severe, and <a href="1 faces a long road to restoring her home.

 The insurance negotiations and repair process will likely keep her out of the house for an extended period.